Blair Athol (SA)

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Blair Athol had a lower than average income level nationally in financial year 2023.
-Its median income among taxpayers was $46,825 and the average income stood at $52,875.
-These figures compared to Greater Adelaide's median income of $54,808 and average income of $66,852 respectively.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes for September 2025 would be approximately $50,946 (median) and $57,528 (average).
-According to the 2021 Census, Blair Athol's household income ranked at the 33rd percentile ($1,459 weekly), while personal income sat at the 17th percentile.
-Income analysis showed that the largest segment comprised 33.6% earning $1,500 - 2,999 weekly (2,046 residents).
-This was consistent with broader trends across the metropolitan region showing 31.8% in the same category.
-Housing affordability pressures were severe, with only 81.8% of income remaining after housing costs, ranking at the 30th percentile.
+The suburb of Blair Athol had lower than average income levels nationally in financial year 2023, according to ATO data aggregated by AreaSearch.
+Its median income among taxpayers was $46,825 and the average was $52,875.
+Greater Adelaide's figures were $54,808 and $66,852 respectively.
+By September 2025, estimates based on Wage Price Index growth of 8.8% would be approximately $50,946 (median) and $57,528 (average).
+In the 2021 Census, Blair Athol's household income ranked at the 33rd percentile ($1,459 weekly), while personal income was at the 17th percentile.
+The largest income segment comprised 33.6% earning $1,500 - 2,999 weekly (2,050 residents).
+Housing affordability pressures were severe, with only 81.8% of income remaining, ranking at the 30th percentile.

 Frequently Asked Questions - Income